FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Experiments

 \subsubsection{Temporal Scaling}

-FlowState's continuous-time formulation introduces two key considerations during evaluation.
-First, we determine a suitable \textit{scale factor} for each dataset.
-Since datasets vary in both sampling rates and temporal dynamics, we base this factor on \textit{seasonality} rather than raw sampling frequency.
+~ FlowState's continuous-time formulation introduces two key considerations during evaluation.
+First, we determine suitable \textit{scale factors} $s_{\Delta_E}$ and $s_{\Delta_F}$ for each dataset.
+Since in GIFT-Eval the task is to produce the forecast with the same sampling rate as the context, we set $s_{\Delta_E} = s_{\Delta_F} = s_{\Delta}$.
+However, the datasets may vary in both sampling rates and temporal dynamics, thus we base the scale factors on \textit{seasonality} rather than raw sampling frequency.
 For example, hourly temperature data typically exhibits a 24-step daily cycle, while weekly peak temperatures follow a seasonal pattern of $365/7 \approx 52$ steps.
 Even though a week contains 168 hours, a more appropriate scale factor between these two examples is determined by the ratio of their relative seasonality.
 We define a base seasonality of 24 and compute the scale factor as:

 This ensures that all datasets are mapped to a common temporal scale in the model's continuous space.
+A scale factor of 1 corresponds to seasonality 24.
+Additional implementation details are provided in Appendix~\ref{appendix:AdditionalTraning}.